 Rescued on June 17, 2015.
 Bella is a very shy and fragile little furbaby who has been living in a parking lot nearby for almost a year.
 We’ve been trying forever to take her off the streets but she was so terrified (upon abandonment) she wouldn’t trust anyone.
 We’ve been delivering food and water to her every single day but recently she went missing for a few days and we were really worried.

 This evening we found her in total distress, with voice loss, skin infection in her lower abdomen, and some bite marks on her back and legs.
 She finally gave in and we could bring her to safety.
 She’s sleeping safe & sound tonight in our laundry room.
-Sleep tight sweet little Bella.
-(Scroll down for video)
+Sleep tight sweet Bella.
+Scroll down for photos, video & updates …

 Sponsor Bella for only $5 a month!